 The H-32 filter costs more than the H-31 and H-33 filters.
 It also lasts twice as long.

 Below, we ordered the replacement filters from H-31 to H-33.
 Click the images to check the current prices for each at Amazon #ad:

 The annual replacement filter cost certainly isn’t the cheapest option out there.
 However, cheapness doesn’t equal good in the water filter realm.

 Considering these filters are WQA certified, we feel as though you get what you pay for in this case.

 Lastly, to give you a better idea of how easy this system is to install and the two installation options, the video below demonstrates how to install the Brondell Cypress H2O+ Countertop Water Filtration System:

 Overall, we believe the Brondell Cypress system is worth a look and a quality countertop filtration option.
 As we recommended in our conclusion above, the Cypress is best for people who want an attractive countertop unit for chlorinated municipal water or well water that’s not too hard.

-Do keep in mind the negative reports about the button.
-We recommend reading the most current reviews before you buy to see if the button problem is still an issue.
-At the time of this writing, there are significantly fewer button problem reports in the current reviews compared to a couple of years ago.
+Do keep in mind the button issue.
+We recommend reading the most up-to-date info before you buy to see if the button problem is still an issue.
+At the time of this writing, there are significantly fewer button problems compared to a couple of years ago.